Hyperparticle/hyperparticle.github.io/_posts/2018-09-20-erasmus-coursework-in-computational-linguistics.md

 ![Charles University Linguistics](/public/img/prague-charles-lecture.jpg "A linguistics lecture")

 Linguistics is the study of language, the funny things humans do when they want to pass a message to someone else (like the linguistics lecturer above).
-Language can come in many forms: from speaking, to writing, to hand signs.
+Language can come in many forms: from speaking and writing to hand signs.
 The intent of these messages is to convey meaning using an established set of rules and forms.

 ## Phonetics